deepraj21/Realtime-Stock-Predictor/README.md

 ----

-<h3>A list of the required modules used in the code and the command to install them using pip :</h3>
+<h3>A list of the required modules used in the code and the command to install them using pip:</h3>

 ```
 pip install numpy